In Libya's west, Berber anger spills into gasfields

 The Berber protest has added to the already difficult task facing Libyan Prime Minister Ali Zeidan as he attempts to contain dozens of rival militias and former fighters who have seized control over parts of the country including its eastern oil ports.

 The Amazigh demands are broad.
-They want more rights and want the central government and parliament - paralyzed by infighting - to guarantee their language and culture in Libya’s planned constitution.
+They want more rights and want the central government and parliament - paralysed by infighting - to guarantee their language and culture in Libya’s planned constitution.

 Their protest at Mellitah parallel the seizure of ports to the east by another armed group demanding more regional autonomy, a move that has slashed the OPEC country’s oil production.